knpuniversity/drupal-under-the-hood/knpu/config-parameters.md

 then return it.
 Below, add another if statement that says we should *only* store this in the cache if `$this->useCache` is true.

-The `RoarGenerator` is now perfect: however creates it can control this behavior.
+The `RoarGenerator` is now perfect: whoever creates it can control this behavior.
 Because we added a second constructor argument, we need to update the service configuration.
 Add another line with a `-` and set the second argument to `true`... for now.